tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Video-Search/quickstarts/nodejs.md

 ## <a name="create-a-response-handler"></a>Válaszkezelő létrehozása

-1. Hozzon létre egy `response_handler` nevű függvényt, amely JSON-választ készít az API-tól.
-Hozzon létre egy változót a válasz törzse számára.
-A válasz `data` hozzáfűzése a jelző fogadásakor, a használatával `response.on()`.
+1. Create a function called `response_handler` to take a JSON response from the API.
+Create a variable for the response body.
+Append the response when a `data` flag is received, using `response.on()`.

     ```javascript
     let response_handler = function (response) {